SAMMISolutions/docs/doc_posts/_commands-twitch-moderation/twitch-set-blocked-term.md

   - commands/315
 ---

-Sets a new term to be blocked.
+Adds a new blocked term to the specified Twitch channel.

+If **Channel** is empty, SAMMI uses the default Twitch account.

 | Box Name | Type | Description |
 |-------|--------|--------
 Channel|String|Channel name to add new blocked term Term|String|New term to be blocked
 {:class='table table-primary'}

+{% include alert.html text="Requires the <code>moderator:manage:blocked_terms</code> Twitch scope." type="info" %}